Mantle/Mantle/README.md

 archival.
 When unarchiving, `+migrateExternalRepresentation:fromVersion:` will be invoked if migration is needed, giving you a convenient hook to upgrade old data.

+## Persistence

+Mantle doesn't automatically persist your objects for you.
+However, `MTLModel` does conform to `<NSCoding>`, so model objects can be archived to disk using `NSKeyedArchiver`.

+If you need something more powerful, or want to avoid keeping your whole model in memory at once, Core Data may be a better choice.

 ## Other Extensions